LucasOsco/LucasOsco/README.md

 * [Project AI-Remote Sensing](https://github.com/LucasOsco/AI-RemoteSensing) - AI-RemoteSensing is a collection of Jupyter and Google Colaboratory notebooks dedicated to leveraging Artificial Intelligence in Remote Sensing applications.
 This repository serves as an open-source platform for researchers, educators, and professionals to explore, learn, and expand their knowledge in this exciting intersection of technologies.

 ## Published Work
 * [The Potential of Visual ChatGPT For Remote Sensing](https://arxiv.org/abs/2304.13009) - This paper investigates the potential of Visual ChatGPT in remote sensing.
 Our findings expose the model's limitations but also forecast its transformative potential in remote sensing image processing.
+Here we discuss how Visual Large Language Models (LLMs) can be used in the remote sensing domain and assist users with image processing tasks.

 * [A Review on Deep Learning in UAV Remote Sensing](https://arxiv.org/abs/2101.10861) - This comprehensive review examines 232 papers featuring Deep Learning applications with UAV-acquired data.
 Our findings underscore Deep Learning's promise in processing UAV-based image data, particularly within environmental, urban, and agricultural contexts.